StartUps - a hot topic. But also durable?

 These different interviewees impress in very different ways and show how success can work and how it works - and also what personal preconditions you have to bring with it and what additional framework conditions must be in place to become a successful entrepreneur and even a millionaire.

 Adapt to the changed leadership culture

-In Germany, employees, companies and tomorrow's executives would do well to adapt to this changed corporate culture and the "new" leaders.
+In Germany, employees, companies and the managers of tomorrow would do well to adapt to this changed corporate culture and the “new” leaders.

 Above all, this requires a lot from established managers: renunciation of personal vanities, loss of control, dealing with one's own fears, the ability to involve teams and employees in decision-making processes - while at the same time managing and directing them confidently and confidently as serving leaders.

 Because new leadership should not be an excuse for weak decision.
 How can this contradiction succeed?
 To recognize this, one must illuminate the topic of leadership from very different perspectives such as self-management, leadership, leadership or project management.